ImranAdan/Useful/js/README.md

 Implementation of several concepts in JS (including nodeJS).

 ## Typical global npm packages for nodeJS ###
-These are some useful npm packages for nodeJS development .Just enter `npm update <package name> -g` for each (you may need `sudo` in front for certain systems).
+These are some useful npm packages for nodeJS development.
+Just enter `npm update <package name> -g` for each (you may need `sudo` in front for certain systems).

 * express
 * express-generator
 * jasmine
 * jasmine-node
+* nodemon

+The following is a maybe for now:
 * node-inspector
-* nodemon
+It's quite laggy to start-up.
+Use of `console.log();` or Winston logger my suffice for simple debugging.

 ## Winston Logger Settings ###
 A typical logger setup.
 Notable features are: